Stoma Output - Slow Movement and Undigested Food Concerns

 Sorry, colostomy, 5 weeks ago.

 And I don't know that it was meat, just that's the impression I got.
-Total, I had a bit more output today than any of the last few days, but it's still below what I'm used to.
+In total, I had a bit more output today than any of the last few days, but it's still below what I'm used to.
 That said, after my first day with very little output, I reduced my food intake significantly to ensure that if there was a problem, I didn't just complicate it.

 Mostly, I was just curious about the appearance of the output, and if it's something other Ostomates sometimes see.